dylanaraps/dotfiles/scripts/fetch/README.md

                            Possible values: current, min, max, bios,
                            scaling_current, scaling_min, scaling_max
                            NOTE: This only support Linux with cpufreq.
-    --uptime_shorthand     Shorten the output of uptime
-    --gtk_shorthand on/off Shorten output of gtk theme/icons
+    --uptime_shorthand     Shorten the output of uptime (tiny, on, off) --gpu_shorthand on/off Shorten the output of GPU --gtk_shorthand on/off Shorten output of gtk theme/icons --gtk2 on/off          Enable/Disable gtk2 theme/icons output
-    --gpu_shorthand on/off Shorten the output of GPU
+    --gtk3 on/off          Enable/Disable gtk3 theme/icons output

     Text Colors:
-    --colors 1 2 3 4 5     Change the color of text
+    --colors 1 2 3 4 5 6   Change the color of text
-                           (title, subtitle, colon, underline, info)
+                           (title, @, subtitle, colon, underline, info)
-    --title_color num      Change the color of the title --subtitle_color num   Change the color of the subtitle --colon_color num      Change the color of the colons --underline_color num  Change the color of the underlines
+    --title_color num      Change the color of the title --at_color num         Change the color of "@" in title --subtitle_color num   Change the color of the subtitle --colon_color num      Change the color of the colons --underline_color num  Change the color of the underlines